trussworks/terraform-aws-logs/README.md

 ## Usage for a single log bucket storing logs from multiple services

-    # Turns on cloudtrail by default, and allows all services to log to bucket
+    # Allows all services to log to bucket
     module "aws_logs" {
       source         = "trussworks/logs/aws"
       s3_bucket_name = "my-company-aws-logs"